 The following symptoms may occur because small blood vessels become blocked by the abnormal cells:

 Over time, the spleen stops working.
 As a result, people with sickle cell anemia may have symptoms of infections such as:

-Tests commonly performed to diagnose and monitor patients with sickle cell anemia include:
+Tests commonly done diagnose and monitor patients with sickle cell anemia include:

 People with this condition should take folic acid supplements.
 Folic acid helps make new red blood cells.

 Other treatments for sickle cell anemia may include: